Open-Systems-Pharmacology/OSP-Qualification-Reports/DDI_Qualification_CYP2C19/report.md

     * [6.3 Automatic (re)-qualification workflow](#63-automatic-re-qualification-workflow)
   * [7 Glossary](#7-glossary)
 # 1 Introduction

 ## 1.1 Objective
 This qualification report evaluates the developed PBPK drug-drug interactions (DDI) models network for the ability to perform simulations with the intended purpose to predict cytochrome P450 2C19 (**CYP2C19**)-mediated DDI.

-To demonstrate the level of confidence, the predictive performance of the platform for this Intended purpose is assessed via a network of PBPK models of selected index CYP2C19 DDI perpetrators, and respective sensitive CYP2C19 victim drugs and a comprehensive dataset from published clinical DDI studies.
+To demonstrate the level of confidence, the predictive performance of the platform for this intended purpose is assessed via a network of PBPK models of selected index CYP2C19 DDI perpetrators, and respective sensitive CYP2C19 victim drugs and a comprehensive dataset from published clinical DDI studies.
 All PBPK models represent whole-body PBPK models, which allow dynamic DDI simulations in organs expressing CYP2C19.

 The respective *qualification plan* to produce this *qualification report* is transparently documented and provided open-source (https://github.com/Open-Systems-Pharmacology/OSP-Qualification-Reports).
 The same applies for all presented PBPK models including *evaluation reports* on model building and evaluation of each model (https://github.com/Open-Systems-Pharmacology/OSP-PBPK-Model-Library).